-What I find disconcerting though, was that the differences between the fastest and slowest aero bikes in the Tour test was about two minutes (1 minute 54 seconds) over the 100K simulated route.
+What I find disconcerting though, was that the differences between the fastest and slowest aero bikes in the Tour test were about two minutes (1 minute 54 seconds) over the 100K simulated route.
 Remember the difference between the fastest aero bike and the slowest lightweight bike was only 2 minutes and 30 seconds.

 Also, the biggest difference between an aero bike and the lightweight one from the same manufacturer was only 2:03.
-But, for 9 of the companies their aero bike beat their lightweight one over the 100k/62miles Tour test by less than 1:15 minutes or about 0.5%.
+But, for 9 of the companies, their aero bike beat their lightweight one over the 100k/62miles Tour test by less than 1:15 minutes or about 0.5%.
 Surprisingly, in the case of two companies, their lightweight bikes actually beat their aero ones.
 Mon Dieu!

 Further, Tours’ mechanical tests of rigidity and compliance showed the fastest aero bike was also the least stable and comfortable.
 Aero bikes are optimized to reduce drag by using flatter tubes that cut through the wind.
 Unfortunately, these tube shapes are less than ideal to improve rigidity and dampening.

-So, if you already ride fast with big power output, you enjoy and are flexible enough to ride a race geometry bike, you are willing to trade off reduced stability (i.e., handling performance) and comfort for speed, you like to sprint at the end of race to win by a wheel length, and you don’t plan to ride your bike in the mountains, you will value the faster aero bike rather than a lightweight one.
+So, if you already ride fast with big power output, you enjoy and are flexible enough to ride a race geometry bike, you are willing to trade off reduced stability (i.e., handling performance) and comfort for speed, you like to sprint at the end of a race to win by a wheel length, and you don’t plan to ride your bike in the mountains, then you will value the faster aero bike rather than a lightweight one.
 Just make sure to get one of the faster aero bikes, not just any aero bike or it won’t really matter.

-If you plan to do time trials and the occasional triathlon, forget about the aero frame and get some aero bars to put on your lightweight or endurance bike.
-The way that aero bars move your arms in and torso down will save you a couple minutes over 40K/25miles rather than taking 100K/62 miles that Tour’s test simulated to save you that same amount of time on their best aero frame.
-Going with aerobars is about 3x the benefit of going to an aero bike.
+If you plan to do time trials and the occasional triathlon, then forget about the aero frame and get some aero bars to put on your lightweight or endurance bike.
+The way that aero bars move your arms in and torso down will save you a couple of minutes over 40K/25miles rather than taking 100K/62 miles that Tour’s test simulated to save you that same amount of time on their best aero frame.
+Going with aero bars is about 3x the benefit of going to an aero bike.

 While Tour’s test showed that an aero bike, or really an aero frame, is marginally faster than a lightweight one, it also showed that putting aero wheels on a lightweight bike makes it nearly as fast as a bike with an aero frame and aero wheels.